The Boundary value problems for second order elliptic operators satisfying a Carleson condition: The Square Function Revisited

 \section{The Square Function Revisited}

 In this section we revisit bounds for the square function of $\nabla u$ from the perspective of the Neumann problem.
-As in Section 2 we shall assume that $\Omega$ is a smooth domain on a smooth compact Riemannian manifold $M$.
-We also continue to use notation we introduced there.
+As in Section 2 we shall assume that $\Omega$ is a smooth domain and we continue to use the notation we introduced there.
 Recall that $\Omega_{t_0}$ denotes the collar neighborhood of the boundary $\partial\Omega\times (0,t_0)$.

 On $\Omega_{t_0}$ we have a well-defined co-normal derivative of $u$ with respect to the operator $L$; in the metric $d\sigma\otimes dt$ this is just

 where $(a_{ij})$ are coefficients of the matrix $A$ in local coordinates near the boundary.\vglue2mm